UOS-COM-6018/introduction-to-conda-for-data-scientists/setup.md

 ## Make sure you have the most recent version

-Once Conda exists on your machine, then run the following command to make sure that you have the most recent version and patches.
+Once Conda exists on your machine, you can update it at any time by running the following command to make sure that you have the most recent version and patches.

 ~~~